MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-dropbox-to-o365.md

 ### Migration Manager overview

-The **Migration Manager** is the key part of the app itself.
+The **Migration Manager** is the key part of our app.
 It is the primary screen for interacting during the data migration process.

 ![migration main mover](media/migration-main-mover.png)